Staying Smart While Getting Around: Traveling to Ethiopia on Business

 Ethiopia has made big strides in the last few years, and it’s capital, Addis Ababa, is rapidly gaining importance for those looking to do business in Africa.
 A trend that has been highlighted by the UN Economic Commission for Africa and the African Union’s decisions to choose the city for their headquarters.
 Reason enough for us to feature the country in the last part of our series about tips for business travelers.

-Before Getting There
+Before Getting to Ethiopia

 Obtaining a visa as a tourist for Ethiopia is relatively easy.
 All you have to do is enter the country through Bole International Airport and be prepared to pay the fee for a one-month or three-month permit.
 If you want to visit the country for business purposes, however, you will need to arrange for an organization in Ethiopia to sponsor you.
 You can still get your business visa at the Airport, but if your sponsor has not made the necessary arrangements with the Ethiopian Main Department for Immigration & Nationality, you might run into trouble.
 The U.S. embassy in Ethiopia warns that in some instances, U.S. tourists and business travelers were not permitted to receive visas or were significantly delayed during the process at the airport.